danielwilczak101/EasyControls/testing/atmega328PAU_bootloader_program/Readme.md

 ### Testing Requirements:
 For this test we need to be able to install the bootloader on the atmega328p-au ans prgram it.
 The new PCB has the pins to be able to program it.

+### Requirements:
+1. Successful test and firing of test solinoid with bootloader installed.
+2. Can be done manually or via I2C.
+Just document which on was used.
 ### Instructions website:
 https://electronoobs.io/tutorial/187